-October 19 through October 25th is Trust & Will’s favorite week of the year!
+October 17th through October 23rd is our favorite week of the year!
 Why…?
 Because it’s National Estate Planning Awareness Week and we are so happy that Estate Planning is getting the recognition it deserves.

 At Trust & Will, it’s Estate Planning Awareness Week every week, and that’s because we’re passionate about helping individuals build their legacies.
 But for the general population, this week is a great time to gain better insights on why Estate Planning is so important, and why it's crucial to set up a Trust or Will sooner than later.

 Estate Planning is a crucial aspect of financial wellness, yet it is so often disregarded.
 In fact, 56 percent of Americans don’t have an updated Estate Plan in place according to the National Association of Estate Planners & Councils.
 That’s more than half of us!
 So in honor of Estate Planning awareness week, we’re going to:

 So why do the remaining 44 percent of Americans not have an Estate Plan in place?
 It turns out that there are many misconceptions surrounding Estate Planning.
 In this article, we’ll share some of the most common statements and questions we hear, and debunk each of them.
 If you are in the large group of individuals who haven’t set up an Estate Plan yet, we hope this information will help you reconsider.

 “I don’t really know what Estate Planning is.”

 Estate Planning is the process through which a legal plan is put into place, in case anything were to ever happen to you.
 You can think of an Estate Plan as a written gameplan for your loved ones.
 In it, you can designate your beneficiaries, how your assets will be divided, and who will be responsible for handling various aspects of your legacy.
 Not only will your Estate Plan help ensure your loved ones are cared for long-term, it will help alleviate the stress that comes with dealing with logistics.
 This will help your loved ones have the proper space to grieve.